ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 > **_DISCLAIMER:_** This blog post generated an estimated xx CO2*

+*This is a high level estimate based on a limited amount of factors:
-> - A portion of the embodied carbon of my Dell laptop
+- A portion of the embodied carbon of my Dell laptop
-> - A portion of the embodied carbon of VSCode (my text editor)
+- A portion of the embodied carbon of VSCode (the text editor I used)
-> - Power consumption of the laptop for approximately 4 hours
+- Power consumption of the laptop for approximately 10 hours
-> - Around 15 web searches (AI overviews on the search engine have not been turned off).
+- Around 20 web searches (AI overviews on the search engine have not been turned off).
 [8.2g CO2e 5 minutes web browsing from a laptop](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf)
-> - Reading the stuff I found:
+- Reading the stuff I found:
-> - 7 inferences on AI chatbots
+- 7 inferences on AI chatbots
->
-> *This high level estimate doesn't take into consideration a number of factors such as electricity sources

 ## The carbon journey of content ##